billvaglienti/ProtoGen/README.md

 The Protocol tag supports the following attributes:

 - `name` : The name of the protocol.
 This will set the name of the primary header file for this protocol, and the generic packet utility functions.
 In this example (and elsewhere in this file) the name is "Demolink".
 This attribute is mandatory, all other Protcol attributes are optional.

+- `title` : The title of the protocol.
+This is used as the title for the first paragraph in the documentation output.
+If title is not given then the title of the first paragraph will be `name` + "Protocol".

 - `file` : Optional attribute that gives the name of the source and header file name (.c and .h) that will be used for all code output except the primary header file, and any objects which have their own `file` attribute.